brettbailey04/MIST4610GroupProject1/README.md

 Evan:
 Soham:

 Scenario Description: Our business model is that of a Ski Resort.
 This firm manages a portfolio of various Ski Resorts over the world.
 The model keeps track of the resort and its various amenities.
+It also shows a snapshot of roombookings from each hotel at a point in time.
 This includes Equipment, Food, Housing, Recreational Events, Skiing Courses, and the various intricacies that are pertinent to a functioning resort.

 Data Model:
 ![image](https://github.com/user-attachments/assets/df10cd73-77bd-4207-9994-aa319c743be6)